mdfilio/training/nginx/part1content.md

 extensive.

 * **OSCP** - Online Certificate Status Protocol
-  * Checking for certificate is revoked
+  * Checking if a certificate is revokeds
 * **HSTS** - HTTP Strict Transport Security
   * Prevent man in the middle attacks
 * **HPKP** - HTTP Public Key Pinning
-  * If your CA is compromised
+  * If your CA is compromised or rogue CA issued certificates
 * **CSP** - Content Security Policy
   * To prevent XSS type attacks
 * **Set-Cookie** - An HTTP header